/institutional/perspectives/portfolio-strategy/understanding-collateralized-loan-obligations-clo

 Performance Summary of CLOs Issued Before and After the GFC

-First, rating agencies now require that CLOs carry substantially more overcollateralization than their pre-crisis counterparts.
-Second, whereas pre-crisis CLOs were able to make meaningful investments in subordinated bonds and other structured credit instruments, post-crisis CLOs are collateralized almost exclusively by senior secured bank loans.
-Third, post-crisis CLOs’ documentation is much more investor friendly, for example, by shortening the trading period during which the manager is able to actively manage the loan portfolio, and limiting extension risk for CLO securities.
-Due to their enhanced collateral and structural improvements, CLO 2.0s experienced even better performance than CLO 1.0.
+First, rating agencies now require substantially more overcollateralization in CLOs than before the GFC.
+Second, while pre-crisis CLOs often invested meaningfully in subordinated bonds and other structured credit instruments, post-crisis CLOs are almost entirely backed by senior secured bank loans.
+Third, post-crisis deal documentation is much more investor friendly, for example, by shortening the trading period during in which the manager can actively manage the loan portfolio and limiting extension risk for CLOs.
+Thanks to these enhancements, CLO 2.0s have out-performed CLO 1.0s.
+At the same time, CLOs have maintained a historically low default rate across the ratings spectrum comparing favorably to corporate debt.

 CLO and Corporate Bond Cumulative Defaults